 You'll find very few ATMs outside the capital.
 Take care at ATMs.
 People have reported unauthorised withdrawals after using electronic banking in Moldova.

-Where possible, use ATMs in controlled areas, such as banks, shops and shopping centres.
+Use ATMs where possible in controlled areas, such as banks, shops and shopping centres.

-Pressure on border controls in Europe has increased due to mass movement of asylum seekers.
+Pressure on border controls in Europe has increased due to the mass movement of asylum seekers.

 Always carry your passport when you cross borders.

 Monitor local media and ask transport providers for up-to-date information on border conditions.